icebert04/icebert04.github.io/_posts/2017-12-11-show-must-go-on.md

 Then I reflected upon and accepted that it is her time.
 Our creator said to her "You've done enough...
 Let them continue!"

+Even it is so difficult to move on and continue my regular daily life routine, I need to put in mind the "The Show must Go On".
+So starting today, I will turn my grieve and distress to awakening, motivation and enthusiasm.
+I will make my sister Roberta Marie Martinez+ as an inspiration because that is what she exactly wants me to do... to all of us.
+Roberta wants us to know that she is now in a better situation.... smiling down on us.

+You see, my sister has a gifted voice.
+Whenever she sings, people were amazed.
+She has this charisma and glamour that attracts the attention of the audience from the time she starts to sing until the end of the music.

+All of us are also gifted.
+We may not sing as great as her but we do have some talents to share.
+Whether it's being a Mom, or baking a cake, or even doing carpentry.
+We have it all in us, we just have to use it NOW and not when the time is LATE.
+My sister maximize her talents during her 26 years of stay here in this world.
+She touched so many lives